A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Standard Markov chain Monte Carlo

-{where $\stackrel{D}{\longrightarrow}$ denotes convergence in distribution.} \end{theorem} {The condition \eqref{eq:aperiodic} is sufficient for the chain $\bTheta$} to be {\em aperiodic}.
+where $\stackrel{D}{\longrightarrow}$ denotes convergence in distribution. \end{theorem} The condition \eqref{eq:aperiodic} is sufficient for the chain $\bTheta$ to be {\em aperiodic}.
 It is difficult to prove theoretically.
 In practice, however, this condition is always satisfied, since not all proposals in Algorithm~1 will agree with the observed data and thus be accepted.

-{Theorem \ref{thm:clt} holds again for any burn-in $n_0 \geq 0$ and any starting value $\theta^0 \in \mathcal E$.
-It shows that asymptotically, the sampling error of the MCMC estimator decays at a similar rate to the sampling error of an estimator based on i.i.d. samples.
-Note that this includes both sampling errors, and so the constant $\sigma_{Q}^2$ is in general larger than in the i.i.d. case where it is simply $\VV_{\pi^{M,R}}\left[Q_{M,R}\right]$.}
+Theorem \ref{thm:clt} shows that asymptotically, the sampling error of the MCMC estimator decays at {the same rate as} the sampling error of an estimator based on i.i.d. samples.
+Note that this includes both sampling errors, and so the constant $\sigma_{Q}^2$ is in general larger than in the i.i.d. case where it is simply $\VV_{\nu^{M,R}}\left[Q_{M,R}\right]$.

-{Since we are interested} in a bound on the MSE of our MCMC estimator for a fixed number of samples $N$, we make the following assumption: {\bf A1.} For any $N \in \mathbb N$,
+Since we are interested in a bound on the MSE of our MCMC estimator for a fixed number of samples $N$, we make the following assumption: {\bf A1.} For any $N \in \mathbb N$,

-with a constant that is independent of {$M$,} $N$ and $R$.
-Non-asymptotic bounds such as in Assumption A1 are difficult to obtain, but have recently been proved for certain Metropolis--Hastings algorithms, see e.g. \cite{hsv11,rudolf_thesis,hss12}.
-These results require that the chain is sufficiently burnt--in.
-The hidden constant usually depends on quantities such as the covariances appearing in the asymptotic variance $\sigma_Q^2$.
+with a constant that is independent of $M$, $N$ and $R$.
+Such non-asymptotic bounds on the sampling errors are difficult to obtain, but have recently been proved for certain Metropolis--Hastings algorithms, see e.g. \cite{hsv11,rudolf_thesis,hss12}, provided the chain is sufficiently burnt--in.
+The implied constant in Assumption A1 usually depends on quantities such as the covariances appearing in the asymptotic variance $\sigma_Q^2$ and will in general only be independent of the dimension $R$ for judiciously chosen proposal distributions such as the pCN algorithm.
+For the simple random walk, for example, the hidden constant grows linearly in $R$.
+It is possible to relax Assumption A1 and prove convergence for algorithms also in this case, but we choose not to do this for ease of presentation.